 !...!
 Optional.
-Parallel Processing statements can be added to execute I/O and other
+Parallel Processing statements can be added to execute I/O and other commands during motion.

 SYNC Reserves a motion command.
 The robot will not move until SyncRobots is executed.

 Go simultaneously moves all joints of the robot arm using point to point motion.
 The destination for the Go instruction can be defined in a variety of ways: